majestic moutnains banner

 What is an Insect?

 "Not all insects have ocelli - in fact, this is a distinguishing character at the taxonomic level of orders.
-Some type of beetles for example such as the subfamily Omaliinae of the Staphylinidae do have ocelli while most beetle types do not.
-Beetles about 40% of all named insect species."
+Some beetle subfamilies such as the Omaliinae of the Staphylinidae do have ocelli while most beetle types do not.
+Beetles (order Coleoptera, the largest order of insects) account for roughly 40% of all named insect species."
 Robert E. Nelson, Professor of Geology, Colby College

 FIND SCHOOLS